Josh And Anna Duggar Shoot Down Divorce Rumors, Couple Remains Married

 A photo posted by Josh & Anna duggar family (@joshandannaduggar) on

 Anna Duggar and her family had reportedly known about the incident that happened several years prior to the two being married.
 It appeared that things would remain the same between the couple, as this was not the life-changing news some thought it would be for Anna.
 Josh Duggar was then caught on a website where extramarital affairs are promoted.
-He belonged to Ashley Madison, and that was just the beginning of what would be a bad few months for the Duggar family.
-Anna was urged to divorce Josh and move away, though that would have gone against everything they believe in.
+He had an account on Ashley Madison, and that was just the beginning of what would be a bad few months for the Duggar family.
+Anna was urged to divorce Josh and move away, but that would have gone against everything they believe in.
 Rumors have been swirling that she may have met with a divorce attorney.

 According to the Hollywood Gossip, Josh Duggar is denying that they are headed for a divorce.
 In fact, they made it seem like everything was perfect in their world at the moment.
 While this may be true, fans aren’t buying it.
 Josh and Anna have been out of the spotlight since he emerged from rehab almost one year ago.
 He spent six months in Illinois getting treatment and returned home to Arkansas last spring.
-They have been working through everything Josh has done and it appears their children have been unaffected by the scandals he brought to his family.
+They have been working through everything Josh has done, and it appears their children have been unaffected by the scandals he brought to his family.

 Here's a cute #FBF picture of Josh and Anna when she was still pregnant with Marcus ???? #FlashBack #Expecting